 After the Office of Admissions has received all documentation and credentials, the applicant’s file is forwarded to the Psy.D. program.
 A multi-tiered process of selecting candidates for interviews and admission then begins.

 If selected for an interview, applicants are required to participate in the program’s Interview Day.
+Selected applicants will be informed of the day, time, and place for the interview.
 The decision of the Psy.D. faculty to interview a prospective student does not indicate or imply acceptance.
 After the interview, the faculty will evaluate the applicant to determine if he/she meets the criteria for admission.
 Ultimately, Albizu University reserves the right to reject any applicant.

-For more information on the application process at Albizu University and the help that is available to you, please click here to visit the admissions procedures page.
+For more information on the application process at Albizu University and the help that is available to you, please click here to visit the admissions procedures page or contact us by email at firstname.lastname@example.org.

 Transfer of Credits Policy